Bruce and Kathy Workman, owners of Edelweiss Cheese Authentic Wisconsin, LLC welcome you!

-The Cheese Shop focuses on hand-crafted specialties, primarily artisan cheeses from Wisconsin cheesemakers.
-We also have great local beers, and a variety of imported and domestic wines.
-Be sure to browse our selection of items displaying the workmanship of regional craftsmen.
+Our Edelweiss Cheese Online Shop focuses on hand-crafted specialties, primarily artisan cheeses from Wisconsin cheesemakers.
 We invite you to experience a little taste of Wisconsin!

 Bruce Workman – Master Cheesemaker

-Bruce holds nine masters for cheese and is the Master Cheesemaker and owner of Edelweiss Creamery.
+Bruce holds twelve masters for cheese and is the Master Cheesemaker and owner of Edelweiss Creamery.
 He has made cheese for forty years beginning with a job before and after high school.
 Bruce and Kathy Workman purchased and refurbished a small factory which was founded in 1916.
 He opened Edelweiss Creamery in April 2004.
-In 2007 Bruce and Kathy formed a co-op with Graziers farmers.
 At Edelweiss Creamery Bruce makes artisan cheese which means in small batches.
 His signature cheese is Emmentaler which is made in a traditional copper vat.
 The finished wheels weigh an average of 180 pounds.
 It has a thin poly cover with the number of the factory and his signature demonstrating authenticity and integrity in each wheel.

 The making of Emmentaler – traditional Swiss cheese